 13. Speak in ways you can be understood

-Take a minute to remember what it was like to learn website development.
-You didn’t know all of the terminology.
-Slow down and simplify your language for the sake of your client.
+Take a minute to remember what it was like to learn WordPress development.
+You didn’t know all of the terminology, and your clients most likely don’t either.
+Since they haven’t learned WordPress development, slow down and simplify your language for the sake of your client.
 It will pay off in overall better understanding on both sides.

 14. Pick up the phone